CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

      >**Note**: You will need to delete the imported solution from the environment to ensure the solution checker is working correctly.

 1. Select **Delete** again.
-Since this is a managed app, you will not need to delete the app, deleting the solution will do that for you.
+Since this is a managed app, you will not need to delete the app; deleting the solution will do that for you.

     ![](images/M04/pv78.png)